hmrc/upscan-initiate/README.md

 temporary storage of the uploaded file, ensures that the file isn't harmful (doesn't contain viruses) and verifies against predefined restrictions provided by the consuming service (e.g. file type & file size).
 Once the upload URL has been requested, upload and verification of a file are performed asynchronously without the involvement of the consuming service.

+All calls to this end-point are over https, providiving security to the data in transit.

 ### Quick reference figures

 | Metric                                | Value          |